 Methods

 We conducted a qualitative case study of the Rwenzori sub-region in mid-western Uganda which benefited from a USAID project to reduce maternal and newborn deaths between 2012 and 2016.
 We purposively sampled three districts.
 Data were collected between January and May 2022 among subnational key informants (n=26), national level key informants at the Ministry of Health (3), national level donor representatives (3) and subnational level donor representatives (4) giving a total of 36 respondents.
-Thematic analysis was deductively conducted guided by “ health systems building blocks (Governance, Human resources, Health financing, Health information systems, medical products and supplies and service delivery) framework.
+Thematic analysis was deductively conducted with findings structured along the WHO's health systems building blocks (Governance, Human resources, Health financing, Health information systems, medical products and supplies and service delivery) framework.

 Results